folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

-pagingCanGoNext | boolean | If the "Next" button should be clickable on the `<MultiColumnList>` pagingCanGoPrevious | boolean | If the "Previous" button should be clickable on the `<MultiColumnList>` paneTitleRef | ref | Grab a ref to the pane's title element
+pagingCanGoNext | boolean | If the "Next" button should be clickable on the `<MultiColumnList>` pagingCanGoPrevious | boolean | If the "Previous" button should be clickable on the `<MultiColumnList>` paneTitleRef | ref | Grab a ref to the pane's title element detailProps | object | Additional props passed to the `viewRecordComponent` and `editRecordComponent`

 See ui-users' top-level component [`<Users.js>`](https://github.com/folio-org/ui-users/blob/master/Users.js) for an example of how to use `<SearchAndSort>`.